Tiny Tina and Little John

 Tiny Tina and Little John is the debut studio album by Australian singers Tina Arena and John Bowles.
 It was issued on Compact Disc and digitally in June 1998.

-Arena returned to the music charts in 1990 with her second album, and has since had several charting albums and singles worldwide in the years since.
-Bowles has not yet released any further charting material.
+Arena's music career resumed in 1990 with her second album Strong as Steel, and she has had several charting albums and singles worldwide in the years since.
+Bowles has not released any further charting material.